-A fishing boat belonging to the Democratic People’s Republic of Korea (DPRK) and a Japanese Fisheries Agency patrol boat reportedly collided in the Sea of Japan on Monday, according to accounts from the Japan Coast Guard (JCG).
+A fishing boat belonging to the Democratic People’s Republic of Korea (DPRK) and a Japanese Fisheries Agency patrol boat reportedly collided in the East Sea of Japan on Monday, according to accounts from the Japan Coast Guard (JCG).

 As a result of the collision, which occurred at around 0910 hrs local time (0010 GMT), the DPRK fishing vessel was left half-submerged with 20 crew members flung overboard and into the sea, reports Xinhua.